Osptium-Invincible/FastDevFs/How_TO_Run.md

 # Running Guide (for developers)
-*We will keep updating this file with more detailed instructions.*
+*We will keep updating this file with the latest detailed instructions as the project grows.*
 ## Install the FastDevFS
 To install FastDevFS, follow these steps:
 1. Clone the repository: